What is the Right Embedding Space for Contrastive Learning in Referring Expression Counting?: Experiments

 \textbf{FSC-147} \cite{fsc-147} is a widely used object counting dataset, which consists of $6,135$ images spanning $147$ classes, split in a non-overlapping manner.
 Each image is annotated with three visual exemplars.

-\textbf{CARPK} \cite{carpk} contains drone-captured images of cars typically located in parking lots.
-It has $1,448$ images, annotated with at least two bounding boxes as visual exemplars.

-\textbf{Metrics} Following prior work \cite{Xu2023ZeroShotOC, countgd, dave, groundingrec}, we report the Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to evaluate and compare performance.
-For REC we also report the F1 score following \citet{groundingrec}.
+\textbf{Metrics} Following prior work \cite{Xu2023ZeroShotOC, countgd, dave, groundingrec}, we report the Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to evaluate and compare counting performance.
+Moreover, we also report precision, recall and F1 score since counting the correct object instances is also an important factor.